ataffe/computer_vision/README.md

 Go to: https://www.python.org/downloads/ and download it.

 # Installing pip with python 3
 This is a python package manager I believe, and I used it to install opencv 3 for python 3, numpy, and matplotlib.
+Open a command window by going to the windows search and typing "cmd" then clicking on command prompt.

 Run the command: